 Be prepared to pay cash for medical services, as most French doctors and hospitals will not allow patients to pay directly through their American insurance plans.
 It will be up to you to seek reimbursement through your insurance company following your visit.
 Students who wish to avoid advancing medical fees should consult the list of GeoBlue network providers online and schedule their appointments directly through GeoBlue so they may benefit from direct payment.
+The Paris staff also assists students with registration for the French national health plan (sécurité sociale).
+This plan, which is free of charge for students, provides partial basic coverage and allows students to avoid advancing fees in some cases.
 Students will receive more information on medical care during orientation.